A New Approach to Examine q-Steiner Systems: A Recursive Construction

 For a proof that $\T$ is $p$-punctured $q$-Steiner system $\dS_q(2,3,2k+1;k+1 + r )$, $p=k-r$, follows immediately from the described construction.
 The major steps of the proof will be given in a the specific case of $\dS(2,3,7;5)$ in Section~\ref{sec:2punctured}.

 Generalization for $q>2$ is similar, but the requirement is the existence of large set of $q$-Steiner system $\dS_q(1,2,k+1)$, where $k \equiv 1$ or $3~(\text{mod}~6)$.
 Such large set is known to exist for $q>2$ only if $k+1$ is a power of 2~\cite{Beu74}, making the possible generalizations for $q>2$ with limited number of parameters.
 An example of this construction for general $q$ and $2k+1=7$ is given in Section~\ref{sec:2punctured}.
-The recursive construction leads to the following theorem.
+The recursive construction, with the basis of $\dS_q(2,3,3)$, leads to the following theorem.

 \begin{theorem} There exists a $p$-punctured $q$-Steiner system $\dS_q (2,3,2^\ell -1;2^\ell -1 -\lfloor \frac{2^\ell -1}{3} \rfloor )$, $p=\lfloor \frac{2^\ell -1}{3} \rfloor$, $\ell \geq 3$. \end{theorem}